code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/Smart_Pointers/README.md

   - _1. List definition change:_ Inplace of `Box<T>`, now we use `Rc<T>`.
   - _2._ Create list using Rc::new()
   - _3. Store Reference:_ Instead of ownership being moved to b(ie b taking ownership).
 Only reference is stored with b.
-    - Rc::clone(&list): This only increses reference count of of data. very different from clone(), which creates deep copy.
+    - Rc::clone(&`Rc<list>`): This only increses reference count of of data.
+Different from clone(), which creates deep copy.
 Data won't be cleaned up unless there are 0 references to it.
 ```rs
 enum List {
     Cons(i32, Rc<List>),                                //1